 This has produced The Apartisan American: Dealignment and Changing Electoral Politics (CQ Press, 2012) and The Good Citizen (CQ Press, 2009).
 A related research program focuses on comparative electoral politics based on

 the Comparative Study of Electoral Systems.
-The first book from this project is Citizens, Choice and Context (2011) and a second book is Parties and Democratic Linkage (2012), both with Oxford University Press.
+The first book from this project was Citizens, Choice and Context and a second book, Political Parties and Democratic Linkage, won the GESIS-Klingemann Prize.

 He has held visiting appointments at the University of Cologne, the University of Mannheim, and the East West Center in Honolulu.

 Dalton has also appeared in eight Hollywood feature films.
 He spends his leisure time studying American popular culture and traveling to Hawaii.

 I've told you my name -- that's the who...